I’ve chosen to compare the Naturebright Suntouch with the Philips GoLITE BLU because these are the two best selling light boxes for SAD in the market.

 Should you go for full spectrum light (10,000LUX) or maybe the blue light?
 Should you choose a SAD Lamp or a SAD light box?
 And which one works best while staying affordable?

-Critical Features in Light Boxes for SAD
+Important Elements in Light Boxes for SAD

 1. Bright Light (Full Spectrum) vs. Blue Light – The traditional SAD light therapy uses bright light (full spectrum) – 10,oooLUX.
 But, recent research suggests that blue light can be even more effective at reducing seasonal affective disorder symptoms.